 What is the status of mumps on campus?
-Four students at the University of Michigan Ann Arbor campus were recently diagnosed with mumps.
+Four students at the University of Michigan Ann Arbor campus were diagnosed with mumps in October 2018.

 Why is mumps a concern?
 Mumps generally causes mild symptoms in people who are immunized.
 Symptoms usually go away on their own, however mumps is fairly easily transmitted and some people experience complications.